Team: Family Drug and Alcohol Court (FDAC) Team

 The Family Drug and Alcohol Court (FDAC) is an alternative, and research shows, more successful form of care proceedings, where parental substance misuse is a concern.
 It uses a bespoke, problem-solving, trauma informed approach to target individual families’ complex difficulties.

-Research shows that this model is successful in getting parents to engage with and stay in substance misuse services leading to more children being able to return home.
+Research shows that this model is successful in supporting parents to engage with and stay in substance misuse services leading to more children being able to safely return home.
 Where parents do not engage and children cannot return home, quicker decisions are made about permanent placements for them.

-The Pan Bedfordshire FDAC is a partnership across the three Bedfordshire Local Authorities - Luton, Central Bedfordshire and Bedford.
+Pan Bedfordshire FDAC works across the three Bedfordshire Local Authorities - Luton, Central Bedfordshire and Bedford.
 The lead and recruiting Local Authority is Central Bedfordshire Council.
-The successful applicant will work across Bedfordshire.

-The FDAC specialist multidisciplinary team is made up of experienced Social Workers, a Parental Substance Misuse Specialist, a Domestic Abuse Expert, Primary Mental Health Worker and Business Support Officer.
-The service includes adult psychiatric and child and adolescent psychological consultation.
+The FDAC specialist multidisciplinary team is made up of a experienced professionals including a Senior Practitioner, Social Workers, a Parental Substance Misuse Specialist, a Domestic Abuse Expert, a Primary Mental Health Worker, Psychologist, Psychiatrist and Business Support Officer.

 The FDAC Social Worker is separate to the Child’s Social Worker.

-As an Assessing Social Worker in the FDAC team you would work with the court, providing an accessible community-based assessment and intervention service for high needs families with a history of substance misuse.
+As a Social Worker in the FDAC team you would work with the court, providing an accessible community-based assessment and intervention service for high needs families with a history of substance misuse.
+Other difficulties are often present including domestic abuse and mental health difficulties.

-You will work as part of a team to provide a safe space for parents to address their difficulties, achieve abstinence and become able to focus on their child and address the concerns about their parenting.
-You would support parents to start on their recovery journey, encouraging them at assessment to invest in recovery with open engagement to enable an effective individual intervention plan to be put in place.
+You will provide a safe space for parents to address their difficulties, achieve abstinence and become able to focus on their child and address the concerns about their parenting.
+You would walk alongside parents, encouraging them to believe recovery is possible, whilst being firm and realistic about their child’s needs and timescales.

-As an experienced Social Worker, you would be critical to the success of the FDAC team.
-Yours and your colleagues’ practice would be enriched through collaborative support of each other and learning from each other’s specialisms.
+FDAC team colleagues’ practice is enriched through collaborative support of each other and learning from each other’s specialisms.

-You would be part of a specialist team making important and key recommendations for parents and children.
-You will work directly with families, provide effective and first-class intervention.
+You will be part of a specialist team making important and key recommendations for parents and children.
+You will work directly with parents, provide effective and first-class intervention.
 Your role will be to contribute to every child being able to grow up safely and reach their full potential.

-The successful candidate will be qualified and Social Work England registered.
-You’ll have experience of frontline social work and will have worked within care proceedings, Child Protection and Child in Need, upholding the Code of Ethics.
-You will be a good team player and be equally capable of individual practice.
+The successful applicant will be qualified and SWE registered.
+You’ll have experience of frontline social work and will have worked within care proceedings, Child Protection and Child in Need.
+The successful applicant will be a good communicator, a team player and be equally capable of individual practice.

-Join the FDAC team and you’ll enjoy regular working hours, attractive benefits, plus excellent in-house training.
-This includes specialist courses covering specific areas of interest.
+Join the FDAC team and you will access specialist training.
 Even better, you’ll develop a new level of specialism as you provide a bespoke, problem-solving approach to target individual families’ complex difficulties.

-For an informal discussion about this position, please contact: Beverley Sorenson at Beverley.Sorensen@panbedsFDAC.co.uk or call 0300 300 6852
+For an informal discussion about this position, please contact: Beverley Sorensen at firstname.lastname@example.org or call on 0300 300 6852

 For queries related to the recruitment of this vacancy, please contact: The Recruitment Team at email@example.com